opensearch-project/documentation-website/_api-reference/index-apis/stats.md

 Parameter | Data type | Description
 :--- | :--- | :---
 `expand_wildcards` | String | Specifies the type of indexes to which wildcard expressions can expand.
 Supports comma-separated values.
 Valid values are: <br> - `all`: Expand to all open and closed indexes, including hidden indexes <br> `open`: Expand to open indexes <br> - `closed`: Expand to closed indexes <br> - `hidden`: Include hidden indexes when expanding.
 Must be combined with `open`, `closed`, or both <br> - `none`: Do not accept wildcard expressions <br> Default is `open`.
 `fields` | String | A comma-separated list or a wildcard expression specifying fields to include in the statistics.
-Specifies the default field list if neither `completion_fields` nor `fielddata_fields` are provided.
+Specifies the default field list if neither `completion_fields` nor `fielddata_fields` is provided.
 `completion_fields` | String | A comma-separated list or wildcard expression specifying fields to include in field-level `completion` statistics.
 `fielddata_fields` | String | A comma-separated list or wildcard expression specifying fields to include in field-level `fielddata` statistics.
 `forbid_closed_indices` | Boolean | Specifies not to collect statistics for closed indexes.
 Default is `true`.